You can view our best practices video here.

 Tests are grabbed on a first-come, first-served basis and can get filled very quickly.
 To increase your chances of getting a test, login to your dashboard whenever you're available for testing.
 You can have it open in another browser window while you are doing something else online.
 Every time a new test invite comes in, you'll hear a ding to let you know when a test is available.

-When a customer posts a test, it may be for one tester or for 50 testers.
-So, if a customer requests only one tester, it will probably be grabbed within seconds.
-If a customer posts a test for 20 testers, you'll have longer to accept it.
+When a customer posts a test, it may be for one participant or for 50 participants.
+So, if a customer requests only one participant, it will probably be grabbed within seconds.
+If a customer posts a test for 20 participants, you'll have longer to accept it.

 We suggest that you bookmark your dashboard page for quick login access: